almustafabasi/Analyze-NYSE-Data/README.md

-# Analyze NYSE Data
+# Analysis of Operating Profit in the Bank Sub-Industry of the Financial Sector

 ## Project Description
-This project analyzes NYSE (New York Stock Exchange) data, focusing on the banking sector.
-The analysis was performed using Excel, and the findings are presented in a PDF.
+This project focuses on analyzing the operating profit trends in the Banks Sub-Industry within the Financial Sector.
+Using historical data from the New York Stock Exchange (NYSE), we explore the performance of banks over time.
+The analysis is conducted through Excel and presented in a PDF report, highlighting key financial insights related to operating profit.

 ### Objective
-The goal of this analysis is to uncover trends and insights within the bank sector on the NYSE, helping stakeholders make data-driven financial decisions.
+The primary objective of this analysis is to identify trends and patterns in the operating profit of banks, understand the factors influencing their financial performance, and provide actionable insights for stakeholders.

 ## Files in the Repository
 - `NYSE_Banks_Data.xlsx`: Contains the dataset and analysis.
 - `NYSE_Analysis_Presentation.pdf`: A PDF summarizing the analysis findings and recommendations.

 ## Data Source
-The data used in this project is derived from the New York Stock Exchange, focusing on stock prices, market trends, and financial metrics from the bank sector.
+The data used in this project is derived from the New York Stock Exchange, focusing on Operating Profits, market trends, and financial metrics from the bank sector.

 ## Tools & Technologies
 - **Excel**: For data analysis and visualization.